Slowdive: 2013–present: Reunion and new albums

-After a Slowdive Twitter account and website were launched in January 2014, it was announced that Slowdive had re-formed to play the 2014 Primavera Sound festival in Barcelona and Porto.
-A 20-date summer world tour was announced, including performances at the Electric Picnic festival in Stradbally, County Laois; the FYF Fest in Los Angeles; the Fortress Festival in Fort Worth, Texas; the Wave-Gotik-Treffen festival in Leipzig; the Roskilde Festival in Denmark; the Radar Festival in Italy and the Off Festival in Katowice, Poland.
-A North American tour, also 20 dates, was announced for October and November 2014.
+A Slowdive Twitter account and website were launched in November 2013.
+Soon after, it was announced that Slowdive had re-formed to play the 2014 Primavera Sound festival in Barcelona.
+Halstead said that it was the first official reunion offer that the band received, and that their original plan was to reunite for just the one show.

+The band slowly added more festival shows for the summer as well as a 20-date North American tour for October and November 2014.
 Former drummer Simon Scott returned to the band for the reunion.
 Ian McCutcheon, the band’s final drummer prior to their break-up, who had later joined Halstead and Goswell in Mojave 3, did not return.

 In January 2017, Slowdive released "Star Roving", their first single in 22 years, on Dead Oceans.
 Their self-titled fourth studio album, Slowdive, was released in May 2017, preceded by another single, "Sugar for the Pill".